meis/ws-mud/README.md

 An attempt to create a tiny mud-like game with WebSockets.

-It doesen't implement any persistence, so the players are created and destroyed on each connection.
+It doesen't implement any persistence, so the players are destroyed on every server stop.

 ##INSTALL